mblair/matthewblair.net/home.md

 Hi, I'm Matt Blair, and this is my little corner of the Internet.

-I live in Long Beach, California with my wife, [Morgan Brunelle](https://www.morganbrunelle.com), son and a lot of animals.
+I live in Long Beach, California with my wife, son and a lot of animals.
 I was born in 1987 in Brooklyn, New York, grew up on Long Island, and moved to California in 2011.

 I'm an avid home cook, carpenter, gardener, skier and [cyclist](https://www.strava.com/athletes/mattyblair).